Misperception Blog Series: Vein Care is Not Covered by Insurance

-Why Vein Care Is Covered
+Why Vein Care Is Covered by Insurance?

 Because of these symptoms, as well as how they can affect a patient’s quality of life, the governing bodies determining medical benefits coverage, the Centers for Medicare and Medicaid Services (CMS) and most private insurers, have allowed the coverage of vein care procedures for varicose veins.